 Create a Diversified Portfolio With Ease

-This particular benefit combines the previous two that we discussed.
+This particular feature combines the previous two that we discussed.
 In a nutshell, creating a diversified portfolio can be difficult when using a traditional stock broker.
-As noted above, this is because you will need to buy whole shares.
+As noted above, this is because you will need to purchase whole shares.

 - For example, let’s suppose that you have £1,000 to invest.

-- In order to mitigate your risks as best as possible, you decide that you want to invest in 20 companies at £50 each.
+- In order to mitigate your risks, you decide that you want to invest in 20 companies at £50 each.